 What medical facilities are in Millmerran?

-We have a Medical centre and a public hospital in Millmerran.
+We have Primary Healthcare access and a public hospital in Millmerran.
 For information about the Millmerran Hospital http://www.health.qld.gov.au/services/darlingdowns/ddowns-millmerran-hs.asp

-There is also a chemist shop in Millmerran who will be open until 12 noon on Saturday. * If you have regular medications, please remember to fill your prescriptions before you come to the festival.
+There is also a chemist shop in Millmerran who will be open until 12 noon on Saturday. * Please remember to make sure you are not going to run out of your prescriptions over the Sunday or public holiday.

 Is there an ATM on site?